makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   smaller values of α should correspond to models with better correlation over multiple size scales and thus to better models
 * “size scale”
-  * well-deﬁned in physical systems (the usual application)
+  * well-defined in physical systems (the usual application)
-  * less well-deﬁned in CV and NLP applications
+  * less well-defined in CV and NLP applications
   * Informally, it would correspond to
     * pixel groups that are at a greater distance in some metric, or between
     * sentence parts that are at a greater distance in text